 Enable commercial companies to more effectively collaborate with the Federal Government using commercial practices, as much as possible:

-- By assisting member companies to better understand government directions, programs, and objectives.
+- We assist member companies to better understand government directions, funding, programs, and objectives.

-- By educating and informing government stakeholders about the potential contribution of commercial companies
+- We educate and inform government stakeholders about the potential

-- Learn about their priorities and technology needs
+- Learn about their priorities, programs, objectives, processes, and technology needs,

 - Communicate technology strengths of IDCC companies that might best match their needs (or best meet their program goals)